Vital Signs (band): Hum Tum (1995) and world tours

 In 1994, the band did not extend the contract for its guitarist, Rizwan-ul-Haq, despite his urgings.
 Rizwan was relieved and "shown the door" after which Hyatt chose technical guitar whiz Aamir Zaki to become the band's new lead guitarist.

 The Signs made its second tour to the United States with Zaki on board as the band's lead guitarist.
 Soon returning, the band started to work on their fourth and final installment, Hum Tum.
 Zaki was given the impression he was joining the band as a full member, not a session player, but was asked to leave after recording just three songs of the album.
-In a book, "Personal Biography" on Signs published online, Zaki had serious disagreement with the band leader, Hyatt, on the direction the band was taking.
-Hyatt later stated that the predominant reason was because Aamir Zaki had criticized David Gilmour's guitar-playing while the band was touring the UK and attending a Pink Floyd concert.
+In a book, "Personal Biography" on Signs published online, Zaki had serious disagreement with the band leader, Hyatt, on the direction the band was taking.= Hyatt later stated that the predominant reason was because Aamir Zaki had criticized David Gilmour's guitar-playing while the band was touring the UK and attending a Pink Floyd concert.
 Hyatt famously quoted: "That's ridiculous!
 That's one person's (Aamir's) opinion.
 You don't fight or drop out of bands because of that."
 Following the departure of Zaki, the Signs quickly hired Awaz band member, Asad Ahmed, as the band's lead guitarist who would play at the UK concerts.
-In a turmoil situation, Hyatt soon left the Signs clashing with lead singer Junaid and bassist Shahi over a contractual obligation the band had for a series of concerts in the US, after Zaki joined the Signs for a US tour.
+In a turmoil situation, Hyatt soon left the Signs clashing with lead singer Junaid Jamshed and bassist Shahzad Hassan over a contractual obligation the band had for a series of concerts in the US, after Zaki joined the Signs for a US tour.
 Rohail Hyatt then also went on to start a music magazine called Vibes.